 When seven companies became one group, discovering identity at the group's core became critical

-Transforming Learning Group had ambition in spades.
-In just two years, they'd grown from 3 to 7 education technology companies — Turn IT On, School ICT, Salamander, Vital Source, GDPR Century, Locker, and SBM Services.
-On paper, the group had everything: expertise, market presence, and a bold mission to transform learning.
+Transforming Learning Group (TLG) had ambition in spades.
+In just two years, they'd grown from 3 to 7 education technology companies — Turn IT On, School ICT, Salamander, Vital York, GDPR Sentry, Locker, and SBM Services.
+On paper, the group had everything: expertise, market presence, and a bold mission to ‘transform learning’.

 But something fundamental was missing: a clear sense of who they were as a group.

-Without this, the leadership team faced a crisis of confidence:
+Without this, the leadership team faced a series of dilemmas:

-• Business leaders couldn't articulate what being "part of TLG" actually meant
+- Business leaders couldn't articulate what being "part of Transforming Learning Group" actually meant

 They had the structure.
-They had the people.
+They had the expertise.
 What they lacked was unshakeable confidence in their collective identity.

 What Upshot Did